mohit-knowledge/Getting-and-Cleaning-Data/README.md

 ## Course Project

-* Download and unzip the source data from https://d396qusza40orc.cloudfront.net/getdata%2Fprojectfiles%2FUCI%20HAR%20Dataset.zip in a folder on your computer say FOLDER
+* Download and unzip the source data from https://d396qusza40orc.cloudfront.net/getdata%2Fprojectfiles%2FUCI%20HAR%20Dataset.zip in a folder on your computer, say FOLDER

 * Change your working directory to FOLDER/UCI HAR Dataset